shahidcodes/sariejs/README.md

 # Tempest

-Strapi is an open-source Node.js rich framework for building applications and services.
+Tempest is an open-source Node.js rich framework for building applications and services.
 Motivation behind this was to create a super fast, super easy framework which restarts faster, gives flexiblity to do anything yet saves you from wiriting same boilerplate.
 **DISCLAIMER**:  _This version is in early stages.
 May contain bug.
 Not yet recommended to use in production_.
 ## Get started
 - [Use this repo as base for now](https://github.com/shahidcodes/tempest-example)